-When dealing with a probate property in New Jersey, Brooklyn, Queens, Long Island, you may have many questions you would like to have answered.
+When dealing with a probate property in North Carolina & New Jersey, you may have many questions you would like to have answered.
 Below, we offer some information about probate properties as well as ways to handle them.

 What Is Probate?